spidernet-io/spiderpool/docs/usage/install/ai/get-started-sriov.md

     EOF
     ```

     > - `cni.spidernet.io/rdma-resource-inject: gpu-sriov` is a fixed key, and the value is user-defined.
-A group of network card configurations with the same `Label` and `Value` must have the same `cniType`.
     > - `resourceName` and `ippools` must be configured, otherwise the Pod will fail to inject network resources successfully.

 3. Add the annotation `cni.spidernet.io/rdma-resource-inject: gpu-sriov` to the Pod, so that Spiderpool automatically adds 8 GPU-affinity network cards for RDMA communication and configures 8 types of RDMA resources: